 Psi Chi Honor Society Membership:

-Completed applications along with one-time dues of $65 ($55 national dues + $10 local dues...please note that Psi Chi just raised their national dues to $55, hence the price increase...the local dues remain unchanged) should be returned to the Psi Chi mailbox in room 237 Burnett (bottom row, on the right) or to the mailbox of the Psi Chi Faculty Advisor Mike Dodd.
+Applications are completed online; the link will be distributed with the call for applications.
+At the time you submit your application, you must pay one-time dues of $65 ($55 national dues + $10 local dues) to the Psychology Department office in room 238 Burnett.
 Please make your check out to "Psi Chi".
 You may provide cash if it is within a sealed envelope.
 You will be notified via email when your application is accepted.
-Applications that are received late or that are incomplete will be considered for the next induction process.
+Applications that are received late or that are incomplete will be considered for the next induction process the following semester.
 All new inductees from fall or spring each academic year will be recognized at the annual induction ceremony in April.
-Last year's ceremony was held in the Union (Regency Room) on Wednesday, April 17, 2012 at 3:30 PM.

 - Sophomore standing or higher